fortune-cook1e/react-app/src/pages/patterns/pattern.md

 Advantages:
 1. when you have a large number of components, it's good and easy to manage communications between each component

+### HOC(nice to have)

+Descriptions:
+1. Pass reusable logic down as props to components throughout your application
+2. A Higher Order Component (HOC) is a component that receives another component.
+3. Apollo Client

+Advantages:
+1. use the same logic in multiple components that can include applying a certain styling to components, requiring authorization, or adding a global state.

+Best Practice for HOC:
+1. The same, uncustomized behavior needs to be used by many components throughout the application.
+2. The component can work standalone, without the added custom logic.

+Best use-cases for Hooks:
+1. The behavior has to be customized for each component that uses it.
+2. The behavior is not spread throughout the application, only one or a few components use the behavior.
+3. The behavior adds many properties to the component